How to Use a Treadmill Correctly

 You should never start at breakneck speeds on a treadmill to avoid an embarrassing and hazardous tumble.

-• Begin with one foot on either side of the platform on the treadmill, as though you are straddling the belt, and adjust the set-up speed to one that is slow and safe enough before you step gently onto the belt.
+• Start by standing on the treadmill with one foot on each side of the belt, as if you’re straddling it.
+Then, adjust the speed to a slow, safe level before gently stepping onto the moving belt.
 As a safety precaution, always check the speed of the treadmill prior to stepping on, and make the adjustment accordingly.

 • Use the handrail as support to get a feel of the movement and balance, and when you are comfortable, release your grip and get ready to build momentum.